 - Flexible AC voltage control to support weak AC networks

-- Ability to contribute to short circuit current and to black-start shut-down networks
+- Ability to contribute to network fault currents in case of network faults and to black-start shut-down networks

 - HVDC PLUS technology establishes a firewall against cascading system disturbances